A century of Canadian excellence in NCAA basketball

 However, the recent surge in Canadian basketball’s global prominence has sparked renewed interest in piecing together the nation’s rich basketball history.
 This renewed focus has resulted in more precise editorial coverage and recognition of significant milestones.

-We’ve witnessed history unfold as our nation’s players have claimed national NCAA statistical crowns in rebounding and scoring, and set new Canadian benchmarks in assists and steals.
+We’ve witnessed history unfold as our nation’s players have claimed national NCAA statistical crowns in rebounding and scoring, and set new Canadian benchmarks in triple-doubles, assists and steals.

 The 2024-25 Season: A New Chapter